 - Chicken with Mushrooms: The perfect easy chicken dinner — I like to serve this with white rice or angel hair pasta.

 - Chicken Milanesa: Thinly pounded chicken breast is breaded and fried in this delicious Spanish chicken recipe.

 Hungry for MORE recipes?
 Sign up for my free weekly newsletter and receive a new Spanish recipe once a week!
 Join today and get my FREE Spanish ingredient essentials guide!

 Spanish Roast Chicken Recipe

 - 1 teaspoon salt

 - 2 teaspoons black pepper

-- 1 cup of dry white wine or Manzanilla
+- 1 cup white wine use any dry white wine (I like manzanilla sherry)

 - 1 cup of water